AwardOfSky/Fast-Radix-Sort/README.md

 <br>
   <li>Neglecting the shift operation when sorting the first byte (equals >> 0).</li>
 <br>
-   <li>Filling the array of buckets with a clocksize of 4 elements at a time.</li>
+   <li>Filling the array of buckets with a blocksize of 4 elements at a time.</li>
 <br>
   <li>The algorithms is the same even if the original array contains integers
       of different signs.
 The only thing we have to do at the end is starting